Take advantage of these local rafting companies in Edmonton, and nearby lakes and rivers for a lazy float this summer!

 - The Provincial Park Day use parking lots fill up quickly on hot days; leave as early as you can!

-Edmonton’s weather is only getting warmer from here on out, and you can head towards Devon to enjoy a casual float on the North Saskatchewan.
-For a cool down and float, you can catch the River Lifestyle Co. at Voyageur Park who have space to launch, and where they offer tube rentals and transportation (only offered to those renting tubes).
-They’ll provide options for float distances, and tube rental type.
+Edmonton’s weather is only getting warmer from here on out, and you can head towards Devon to enjoy a casual float on the North Saskatchewan River.
+For a cool down and float, you can catch the River Lifestyle Co. at Voyageur Park, who have space to launch and where they offer tube rentals and transportation (only offered to those renting tubes).
+They’ll provide options for float distances and tube rental types.
 Details

 Where: Voyageur Park, Devon